ammelto/ConnectFour/README.md

 Pressing a button will drop your piece in the respective column.
 The player who goes first is always red.
 Once the win condition is met, a message will appear congratulating the winner and you will be asked if you wish to play again.

-At any time the game may be reset through the menu and the quit option.
+At any time the game may be reset through the menu and the 'New Game' option.